For Roll Me Open U-TUM, scroll down. ↓

 Suitable for bodies 12 years of age +.

-For those with injury, long-term health conditions, pregnancy: please consult your doctor to confirm safety for you.
+For those with injury, long-term health conditions, or pregnancy: please consult your doctor to confirm safety for yourself.

 Bring your heels to your buttocks, so that they are at a right angle to your torso.

 Lift your hips, and place your ‘RMO’ (Roll Me Open) underneath your tailbone, ensuring the peaks of your roller are on either side of the spine.

 Then take a few deep breaths, gently lower your hips and place the full weight of your body onto your RMO.

 Take at least two or three deep breaths, and allow your muscles in contact with your RMO to soften and relax.

 Once you feel that relief and relaxation in your muscles, roll or move your RMO an inch up your spine, and repeat the process along your entire spine.

 Once you reach your neck, move your RMO to the base of your skull and bring your chin down towards your chest.
 You can then very gently move your head a millimetre in each direction from side to side, to release the tension at the base of your skull.

 To complete the Roll Me Open ritual, lift your head gently off the mat and remove your RMO.